coapjs/node-coap/README.md

-It implements the [Writable Stream](http://nodejs.org/api/stream.html#stream_class_stream_writable) interface, as well as the following additional methods and properties.
+It implements the [Writable Stream](http://nodejs.org/api/stream.html#stream_class_stream_writable) interface, as well as the following additional properties, methods and events.

 #### message.code